skalarproduktraum/phd-thesis/chapters/scenery.md

 # scenery

-_scenery_ is a toolkit for prototyping and delivering multimodal, customisable, and interactive scientific visualisations, geared towards desktop and small-cluster use.
+In the chapters before, we have described the needs of systems biology for flexible ways of harnessing human-computer interaction, high-fidelity, customizable visualisations, and reproducibility.

-To realise the ideas described in the previous chapters, we have chosen to develop our own toolkit, as currently existing libraries were not flexible enough to achieve this.
+To realise these needs, we have chosen to develop our own visualisation framework, as currently existing libraries were not flexible.

+The result of this effort is _scenery_, a toolkit for prototyping and delivering multimodal, customisable, and interactive scientific visualisations, targeting the Java Virtual Machine (JavaVM). scenery can be used on both desktop machines, as well as clustered setups, such as the ones commonly used for CAVE systems or Powerwalls.

+In this chapter, we are going to introduce the framework, outlining the exact design goals and decisions made along the way, compare it to existing frameworks and related works, followed by a high-level description of its components.
+This chapter is followed by the architecture chapter, going into deeper details for each of scenery's building blocks.

 ## Design Goals

-In designing _scenery_, we tried to adhere to these design goals
+In designing _scenery_, we set these design goals

-* __Free and open source software__ —  the resulting package should be open-source such that the users, such as scientists, can dive into the code and see both what a particular algorithm is doing and/or modify it to their needs
+* __Free and open source software__ —  the resulting framework should be open-source such that the users, such as scientists, can dive into the code and see both what a particular algorithm is doing and/or modify it to their needs.
 * __Volume rendering__ — fluorescence microscopy produces volumetric data, so the software package has to support both single-timepoint 3D volumetric images (as are also created in CT or MRI scans), and time series of 3D images, such as developmental time lapse images.
 * __Mesh rendering__ — segmentation results or simulation results are also often produced in a mesh format, so the software also has to support these.
+Furthermore, localisation microscopy produces collocation points, which can also be interpreted as vertices and rendered as such.
-* __Clustering__ — the software should be able to run on multiple machines in parallel, which share the rendering workload, e.g. for rendering to Powerwall systems or CAVE systems[@CruzNeira:1992vt].
+* __Clustering__ — the software should be able to run on multiple machines which share the rendering workload, and syncronise scene content, e.g. for running on Powerwall systems \TODO{cite Powerwall paper} or CAVE systems[@CruzNeira:1992vt].
-* __VR__ — the software has to support virtual reality rendering modalities, such as HMDs.
+* __Cross Reality__ — the software has to support both virtual and augmented reality rendering modalities, such as HMDs.
-* __Extensible__ — the software has to be easily extensible, such that it can be adapted to current and future needs easily.
+* __Extensible__ — the software has to be easily extensible, such that it can be adapted to current and future needs easily, both from hardware and software side.
 * __Cross-platform__ — Windows, macOS and Linux are the most commonly encountered operating systems today.
 When surveying the fields of biology, computer science, physics and math, they are encountered in different distributions, to the software has to support all of them, preferably with minimal adjustments required.
-* __OpenGL 4.0+/Vulkan support__ — To harness the power of current GPUs, the software should support state-of-the-art rendering APIs like Vulkan and/or OpenGL 4.0+ [^openglnote].
+* __Vulkan/OpenGL support__ — To harness the power of current GPUs, the software should support state-of-the-art rendering APIs Vulkan, and also provide a fallback to  OpenGL 4.0+ in case Vulkan is not supported on the platform. [^openglnote].
-* __Fiji integration__ — Fiji[@Schindelin:2012ir] is a free and open-source image analysis software package used by thousands of biologists world-wide.
-To facilitate easy adoption and present the user with a familiar ecosystem, the software has to integrate with this particular ecosystem easily.
+* __JavaVM/Fiji integration__ — Fiji[@Schindelin:2012ir] is a free and open-source image analysis software package running on the JavaVM, and used by thousands of biologists world-wide.
+To enable easy adoption and present the user with a familiar ecosystem, the software has to integrate with this particular ecosystem easily.
 For that, the software has either to be written to target the Java Runtime Environment, or be able to be called from that.

 [^openglnote]: A higher OpenGL version than 4.1 would also be desirable, but macOS only supports up to 4.1, unfortunately.